 Refusal of employment permit: If you are refused an employment permit, you may ask for an internal review.
 You should ask for a review within 21 days of being notified of a refusal.

 Employers who want to employ people who need employment permits have to meet certain requirements.
-They must be legally trading in Ireland – this means they must be registered with the Revenue Commissioners and with the Companies Registration Office (CRO) if the employer is a company.
+They must be legally trading in Ireland – this means they must be registered with Revenue and with the Companies Registration Office (CRO) if the employer is a company.
 You can check the registration at the CRO at: www.cro.ie

 The employer must employ you directly – this means that applications from recruitment agencies, agents, intermediaries or companies who intend to outsource or subcontract you to work in another company are not accepted.

 There is a limit to the proportion of the workforce who can be employment permit holders.
 Permits are not granted to employers where a result of granting the permit would be that more than 50% of employees in the firm would be non-EEA nationals.
+This requirement may be waived in the case of start-up companies or where the applicant will be the sole employee of the employer.

 Employees who have employment permits are obliged to abide by the immigration rules.
 This means that you may need a visa in order to come here and you must register with the immigration authorities.